3ll3d00d/beqdesigner/docs/install.md

 If a binary is available for your operating system for any selected release, the download link will be provided alongside the release notes.

-### Is there any difference between beqdesigner.exe and beqdesignerSetup.exe?

-Functionally, no.

-The only difference is that using beqdesignerSetup.exe should lead to faster startup times.

 ### Windows Smartscreen

 !!! warning